 To be honest, when I asked him this question, I was expecting at least some faint signs of shilly-shallying, but to my surprise, he answered with utter confidence and pride.
 While I am keeping up with being honest, let me also admit that we found his quality of being un-shy of his association with the Breastfeeding cause, impressive.

 …also, the Milk Banks in Kolkata and in Switzerland have male managers.

 So, despite the technical stuff, I am sure your work must be entailing various emotional aspects.
 Tell me about them.

 I interact with the husbands while their wives donate breast-milk or receive guidance from the counselors.
 Sometimes, these husbands are nervous and don’t know much about the process.
 So I talk to them, answer their queries, explain to them what happens inside the room and how it will help their wife and child.
-When the need be, I also explain to them the importance of breastfeeding management and breast-milk for the baby.
+When the need is, I also explain to them the importance of breastfeeding management and breast-milk for the baby.

 I can imagine that they might feel more comfortable sharing their concerns with you.

 …but there is also a sensitive side to it.
-When their baby is ill and god forbid, if it dies, I sympathize with their loss and try to offer them the much needed emotional support.
+When their baby is ill, and god forbid, if it dies, I sympathize with their loss and try to offer them the much needed emotional support.

 As you were telling me, many of the people don’t know much about this cause.
 How do you plan on increasing awareness?

 Jeevandhara was inaugurated on 26th March 2015.
 It hasn’t been very long, so yes, people are not much acquainted with it.
 Our counselors go in for bed to bed counseling, and we are also planning on spreading awareness through flexes, banners, documentary, etc. Let’s see!

 What are you like post the work hours?